 Bring It On

 Nearly 15 years after Footloose had movie audiences dancing in 1984, the drama brought the funk to the stage.
 The musical debuted on Broadway in 1998 and is touring the U.K. again in 2017.

 British dramedy Kinky Boots saw a theatrical release in 2005, making it to Broadway eight years later.
 The stage production has been a huge success, winning the Tony Awards for Best Musical, Best Original Score, and Best Choreography, among others.

 Disney's Newsies made its big-screen debut in 1992, starring Christian Bale, Bill Pullman, Ann-Margret, and Robert Duvall, among others.
-In 2012, the story arrived on Broadway, featuring music by Alan Menken.
+In 2012, the story arrived on Broadway, featuring new music by Alan Menken.

 Mel Brooks picked up an Oscar in 1969 for his 1968 film The Producers.
 The film was adapted for the stage in 2001, hitting Broadway and soon making its way to other cities through national tours and local productions.

 With Sylvester Stallone in the starring role, Rocky made its big-screen debut in 1976.
 The Oscar-winning film saw the lights of Broadway decades later, hitting the stage in New York City in 2014.